cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/03-cosmos-ecosystem.md

 Ethermint is a software developed to port the EVM into a Cosmos module.
 It makes scalable, high-throughput, PoS blockchains possible.
 These are fully compatible with Ethereum and the Cosmos SDK.

-It is Web3 compatible, achieves a high throughput with Tendermint, and horizontal scaling with IBC.
+It is Web3 compatible, achieves high throughput with Tendermint, and horizontal scaling with IBC.
 It provides a Web3, JSON-RPC layer to interact with Ethereum clients and tooling.

 For more on Ethermint, consult the [documentation](https://github.com/cosmos/ethermint).